CFexpress is finally upon us and several cameras already have the hardware to support it.

 A camera’s CPU and ADC have to do a lot of work to each shot before it’s ready to write to the card, this happens sequentially and you end up with a delay between the write cycle.

-First, the camera has to convert the analog signal to digital, apply noise reduction among other analog cleanups before it’s even ready to write to the card.
+First, the camera has to convert the analog signal to digital, and apply noise reduction among other analog cleanups before it’s even ready to write to the card.
 Then EXIF data must be applied to each file, recording information like the ISO, shutter and aperture, lens data or copyright information.
 Sometimes these RAW files even come with a baked-in lens profile correction.
 Often thumbnail data is also embedded.

 If you are shooting RAW+JPG the speed slows down even more since the camera’s processor also has to convert RAW to JPG applying sharpening effects, noise reduction, color, etc.